adamskristy/acnh-bday/README.md

 # ACNH Birthday Directory

-This mid-mod is frontend focused and for practicing React skills.
+This mid-mod project is frontend focused and for practicing React skills.

 ### Minimum Project Requirements